couchbaselabs/mortimint/README.md

-mortimint - fresh breath for couchbase postmortems
+mortimint - fresh breath for couchbase logs and postmortems

-mortimint flattens cbcollect-info logs into a grep-friendlier format.
+mortimint flattens cbcollect-info logs into a friendlier format, that's more easily sortable and grep'able.

-Many cbcollect-info log files include tree-like log entries that span multiple lines, such as erlang terms and JSON.  mortimint will flatten those tree-like entries into multiple output lines, where every emitted line will include a date/time-stamp.
+The issue: many cbcollect-info log files include tree-like log entries that span multiple lines, such as erlang terms and JSON.  mortimint will flatten those tree-like entries into multiple output lines, where every emitted line will include a date/time-stamp.

 # Building & installing